-This is a directory of leading picture, paper and sculpture restorers, active in Britain before 1950, who worked on major collections or who advertised extensively in art periodicals.
-Many worked in London but others were based in Bath, Derby, Dublin, Edinburgh, Hull, Leamington, Manchester, Nottingham and Plymouth.
-Picture restoration only became a specialised trade during the course of the 19th century.
-As such, this directory includes dealers such as John Anderson and John Bouttats and print publishers including Thomas Gaugain and Robert Guéraut.
-It also includes the few artists such as Arthur Pond, William Kent, Joshua Reynolds and Joseph Wright of Derby, to highlight the role of the artist.
-But it excludes most artists' suppliers and framemakers who only offered an occasional restoration service.
-The collections covered in some depth in this directory include the Royal Collection, the National Gallery, the National Portrait Gallery, the Wallace Collection, the Soane Museum and the Iveagh Bequest, Kenwood.
-It is hoped to treat the Tate Gallery, the Victoria and Albert Museum and National Trust properties in more detail in a subsequent edition.
+This resource focuses on leading picture, paper and sculpture restorers who worked for major collections in Britain or who advertised extensively in art periodicals.
+Many were active in London but others were based in Dublin, Edinburgh, Liverpool, Manchester, Hull, Derby, Nottingham, Leamington, Cambridge, Oxford, Bath and Plymouth, or toured the country.
+Picture restoration only became a specialized trade during the course of the 19th century.
+As such, this resource includes dealers such as John Anderson and John Bouttats and print publishers including Thomas Gaugain and Robert Guéraut.
+It also includes a few artists such as Arthur Pond, William Kent, Joshua Reynolds, Joseph Wright of Derby and George Richmond, out of the many who restored pictures.
+It excludes most artists' suppliers and framemakers who only occasionally restored pictures.
+Restorers and conservators after 1950 are not the main focus but published material is signposted.

-Acknowledgements: It was the late Sir Oliver Millar who did so much for the understanding of restorers in documenting the Royal Collection.
-Similarly, John Ingamells has documented the many collections which he has catalogued and kindly supplied information on restorers working for Dulwich Picture Gallery.
-Grateful thanks to Lorne Campbell (for information on restorers working for the National Gallery), Alan Crookham (for assistance in the National Gallery Archive), Helen Dorey (for information on restorers working for the Soane Museum), Chloe Evans and Sophie Parsons (for research into various sources undertaken as interns), Sally Woodcock (for supplying extracts from trade directories) and all those named individually in the directory.
-Grateful acknowledgements are made to the descendants of various restorers and to other researchers named in individual entries.
+It was the late Sir Oliver Millar who did so much for the understanding of restorers in documenting the Royal Collection.
+Similarly, the late John Ingamells documented the many collections which he catalogued and he kindly supplied information on restorers working for Dulwich.
+Grateful thanks to Rosalind Buck at the Chantry Library, Oxford (for access to the library including Andrew Oddy’s deposited research), Lorne Campbell and Alan Crookham at the National Gallery, Helen Dorey and Susan Palmer at the Soane Museum, Chloe Evans and Sophie Parsons (for research undertaken as interns at the National Portrait Gallery), Rose Miller, Charles Noble at Chatsworth, John Pickles, Helen Smailes at the National Gallery of Scotland, Richard Stephens, Jon Whiteley at the Ashmolean, Sally Woodcock and all those named individually in this resource.
+Thanks also to the staff of the Hamilton Kerr Institute, University of Cambridge.